7 hours and 40 minutes road trip to Geneva, Switzerland

 There are two other spots to visit inside the cathedral recently they found some remains of the basilica and they build the Archeological Site with Entrance: CHF 8 for adults, CHF 4 for students and children, free with Geneva Pass.

 International Museum of Reformation, found in the north side open Tue-Sun: 10:00 am to 5:00 pm, entrance CHF 10.

 Art and History Museum

-The Archeology wing has relics collection from ancient Egypt, Greece and Rome, the other wing has paintings collection of renaissance works by Van Gogh and Renoir, and the last wing consist of military collection of middle age era.
+The Archeology wing has relics collection from ancient Egypt, Greece, and Rome, the other wing has paintings collection of Renaissance works by Van Gogh and Renoir, and the last wing consists of the military collection of middle age era.

 Opening hours Hours: 10:00 – 18:00.
 Closed Mondays.

 Admission: Free. and CHF 5 for temporary exhibitions

 The tour in the museum took more than an hour there were collections that I’ve never seen before, especially the Necklace made of Ivory and the military-unique weapons.